Obiyonyon/Devops-Linux-Project/Project 9/README.md

 + A Laptop or PC to serve as a client
 + An EC2 Linux Server as a web server (This is where you will install WordPress).
 + An EC2 Linux server as a database (DB) server

+**Note:** We are using RedHat OS for this project, you should be able to spin up an EC2 instance on your own.
+Also when connecting to RedHat you will need to use ec2-user user.
+Connection string will look like ec2-user@public-ip-address.